Heath Streak: Captaincy

 Streak claimed in an interview in The Observer that he was faced with moral challenges in captaining Zimbabwe.
 He said that he was asked to falsely tell white players that they were not talented enough and were to be replaced by black players.

-He was appointed as the captain of Zimbabwe side in 2000 for both test and ODI formats.
-During his captaincy tenure, he embroiled in tensions with the cricket board over pay and quota issues which also caused him to step down from captaincy in 2001.
+Streak was appointed as the captain of Zimbabwe side in 2000 for both test and ODI formats.
+During his captaincy tenure, he embroiled in tensions with the cricket board over pay and quota issues which also caused him to step down from the captaincy in 2001.
 Under his captaincy, Zimbabwe produced an upset victory against India in a test match in 2001 at home where Zimbabwe secured their first ever test win against India by four wickets.
 He was also known for his brutal bowling spell of 4/8 in an ODI against West Indies during the 2001 Australia Tri-series where Zimbabwe defeated West Indies by 47 runs in a low scoring affair.
 On 4 February 2001, in an ODI against Australia he became the first Zimbabwean bowler to take 150 ODI wickets.
 He along with Andy Blignaut set the highest seventh wicket partnership for Zimbabwe in test cricket by adding 154 runs during a test match against West Indies in July 2001 at Harare.
 On 7 October 2001, he along with Andy Flower set the highest seventh wicket partnership for Zimbabwe in ODI by adding 130 runs against England.

-He was again appointed as the captain in 2002 and he was again under scanner and spotlight in wake of Zimbabwe's political crisis.
+Streak was again appointed as the captain in 2002 and he was again in the spotlight in the wake of Zimbabwe's political crisis.
 He captained Zimbabwe team in the 2000 ICC KnockOut Trophy and at the 2002 ICC Champions Trophy.

-He also captained the Zimbabwean team at the 2003 World Cup, a tournament marred by political tensions in Zimbabwe.
-During the 2003 World Cup, his teammates Andy Flower and Henry Olonga wore black armband in the match against Namibia at Harare Sports Club, to "mourn the death of democracy" in Zimbabwe and it also became international headlines.
-Under his captaincy, Zimbabwe reached super sixes stage in the 2003 tournament.
+Streak also captained the Zimbabwean team at the 2003 World Cup, a tournament marred by political tensions in Zimbabwe.
+During the 2003 World Cup, his teammates Andy Flower and Henry Olonga wore black armbands in the match against Namibia at the Harare Sports Club, to "mourn the death of democracy" in Zimbabwe, which made international headlines.
+Under his captaincy, Zimbabwe reached the Super Sixes stage in the 2003 tournament.
 On 23 June 2003, he became the first Zimbabwean bowler to take 200 ODI wickets during an ODI against England.

-In 2004, he was unceremoniously sacked from the team by the Zimbabwe Cricket Union when he was still the captain of the side due to involving in rebellions and was subsequently replaced by the then 22-year-old Tatenda Taibu as the captain.
+In 2004, he was unceremoniously sacked from the team by the Zimbabwe Cricket Union when he was still the captain of the side due to being involved in rebellions, and was subsequently replaced by the then 22-year-old Tatenda Taibu as captain.
 In the same year, he was nominated for ICC ODI Player of the Year during the 2004 ICC Awards.

-He was the most successful test captain of Zimbabwe with four wins and he was also the second most successful ODI captain for Zimbabwe with 18 wins.
+Streak was the most successful test captain of Zimbabwe with four wins and he was also the second most successful ODI captain for Zimbabwe with 18 wins.